About BRREB

 Jamie Collier is Executive Director of the Baton Rouge Regional Eye Bank (BRREB).
 She earned her Master of Arts at Louisiana State University in physical anthropology and Bachelor of Science at Northwestern State University in biological science.

 Jamie began her career in eye banking in February of 2005 and received certification as Eye Bank Technician (CEBT) in July of 2007 by the Eye Bank Association of America (EBAA).
-She has represented BRREB nationally by serving on the following EBAA committees: Donor Development Task Force, Technician Education Committee, Certification Board, Governance Review Committee and CEBT Exam Committee (Chair).
+Notably, Jamie has made significant contributions to the field by serving on the EBAA Board of Directors, Certification Board, Donor Development Task Force, Technician Education Committee, Governance Review Committee and CEBT Exam Committee (Chair).

 Jamie responds to the needs of local ophthalmologists to provide the highest quality tissue for transplant and participates in both public and professional educational endeavors.
 She also maintains a cooperative relationship with Louisiana Organ Procurement Agency (LOPA) to help facilitate organ, eye and tissue donation in Louisiana by serving on the LOPA Advisory Board and Donate Life Louisiana State Team.

-Originally from the New Orleans area, Jamie is married with three children.
+Originally hailing from the New Orleans area, Jamie is a devoted wife and mother of three, balancing her professional achievements with her family life.

 BRREB - Logo_180x225